Arrowtown recognised as a Tohu Whenua

 Tohu Whenua Chinese Settlement Arrowtown - Martin Silva

-Arrowtown abounds with stories of two very different yet significant gold-rush communities (both Chinese and European) and has been given the status of a Tohu Whenua.
-Tohu Whenua means a landmark that tells a part of our New Zealand story through a significant heritage site.
+Arrowtown abounds with stories of two very different yet significant goldrush communities : Chinese and European, and has been recognised as Tohu Whenua – a place to explore where history happened

-Tohu Whenua are landmarks where Aotearoa New Zealand’s history lives and our stories are retold.
-There are currently 24 locations recognised as Tohu Whenua around the country, from Maori pā sites, mission stations that witnessed many first meetings, to towns, farms and other settlements linked by groundbreaking railways and other early industry.
-All Tohu Whenua locations offer visitors the opportunity to explore, discover the past and understand New Zealand culture.
+Tohu Whenua is a free itinerary of landmarks that tell our stories.
+There are now 39 locations recognised as Tohu Whenua around the country, from Maori pā sites, mission stations that witnessed many first meetings, to towns, farms and other settlements linked by groundbreaking railways and other early industry

 Tohu Whenua are the places that have shaped Aotearoa New Zealand.
 Located in stunning landscapes and rich with stories, they offer some of our best heritage experiences.
 View more about Arrowtown’s history on Our History page.